-2019 was another active year for the development of the School with the opening of a new Learning Centre for the Third Line: The Bellarmine Centre and the conclusion of a three-year dormitory refurbishment programme for the 1929 Building.
+The 2019-20 academic year saw the introduction of the of the new learning centre for the Third Line: The Bellarmine Centre and the conclusion of a three-year dormitory refurbishment programme for the 1929 Building.

-The Bellarmine Centre reflects the best in modern learning practice, it will transform the learning experience of future generations of boys in Elements and Rudiments, much in the same way as the James Joyce Library (2008) has done for the wider school body.
-The creation of the Bellarmine Centre has revolutionized the space, which was once the refectory and kitchens of the 1966 Building, and more recently the Third Line study, into a bright and welcoming space.
-At the same time, it’s construction has allowed for the clearance of a jumble of outhouses and the temporary church from Letterkenny which was purchased by Fr.
-James Brennan SJ, in the 1901, in order to serve as a gymnasium, theatre and exam hall.
-This has created an open space out towards 1999, Rhetoric Block and the Science, Arts and Technology Building (2010).
-Eventually this space will become a second quadrangle.
+The Bellarmine Centre reflects the best in modern learning practice and it will transform the learning experience of future generations of boys in Elements and Rudiments, much in the way the James Joyce Library (2008) has done for the wider school body.
+The creation of the Bellarmine Centre has revolutionized the space, which was once the refectory and kitchens of the 1966 Building, and more recently the Third Line Study, into a bright and welcoming space.
+At the same time, it’s construction has allowed for the clearance of a jumble of outhouses and the temporary church from Letterkenny purchased by Fr.
+James Brennan SJ, in 1901, in order to serve as a gymnasium, theatre and exam hall.
+This has created an open space out towards the 1999, Rhetoric Block and the Science, Arts and Technology Building (2010).
+In the fullness of time this space will become a second quadrangle.

 The state of the art, 25 metre, five lane swimming pool was officially opened by the Tanaiste, Minister for Foreign Affairs and Trade, Simon Coveney OC’90 in late October 2018.
 The pool is a wonderful addition to the College and together with the sports hall and the refurbished all-weather pitch, it provides a hugely impressive sporting campus.